whatyouhide/whatyouhide.github.io/content/posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc/index.md

 [:yecc, :leex, :erlang, :elixir, :app]
 ```

-The only thing you have to do to make all of this work effortlessly inside a Mix project is put your `.xrl` and `.yrl` files in the `src/` directory of the project and you'll have the compiled Erlang modules available when the project is compiled.
+The only thing you have to do to make all of this work effortlessly inside a Mix project is to put your `.xrl` and `.yrl` files in the `src/` directory of the project.
+You'll have the compiled Erlang modules available when the Mix compiles the project.

 ```bash
 mix new list_parser